mejibyte/jamming/README.markdown

 ### Front-end

 Jamming is better served with a front-end that takes care of generating the images for you.
-Check out "this tiny Sinatra app":https://github.com/andmej/jamming_frontend that does just that.
+Check out [this tiny Sinatra app](https://github.com/andmej/jamming_frontend) that does just that.

 Thanks
 ---